openpracticelibrary/openpracticelibrary/content/page/contributing.md

 This project is governed by our [Code of Conduct](https://github.com/openpracticelibrary/openpracticelibrary/blob/staging/CODE_OF_CONDUCT.md).
 All participants are expected to uphold this code.
 Violations of the code can be reported by contacting the project team at
 [report@openpracticelibrary.com](mailto:report@openpracticelibrary.com).

-## Contributing
+## Getting Started

-To let us know about something that you'd like to see added or improved [open an issue](https://github.com/openpracticelibrary/openpracticelibrary/issues) on GitHub.
+To let us know about something that you'd like to see added or improved, [open an issue](https://github.com/openpracticelibrary/openpracticelibrary/issues) on GitHub.

 To contribute content, [log into the CMS](/admin/), or click the "add new practice" or "improve this practice" buttons throughout the site.
 For more information, see [Editorial Style](/editorial/) and [Using the CMS](/cms/).